brainbot-com/es-nozzle/doc/quickstart.rst

 ..
 NOTE::

-  Ubuntu 12.04 install the rabbitmq-plugins command in `/usr/lib/rabbitmq/bin/`, which isn't part of the standard `PATH`.
+  Ubuntu 12.04 installs the rabbitmq-plugins command in `/usr/lib/rabbitmq/bin/`, which isn't part of the standard `PATH`.
 You need to call the above command with the full path instead.